wwwvladislav/MedvedDB/README.md

 2. Support eventual consistency model.
 3. Fully transactional and complies with the ACID properties.
 This properties are inherited from LMDB database.
 LMDB database is used as the low level storage.

+MedvedDB can be used as standalone linux daemon or as embedded DB.
+All database functions are implemented in the mdv_core library and can be used in other languages.

 ### Supported platforms:
 1. Linux (Ubuntu)
 2. Android